What Is a Green Card Joint Sponsor?

 Many prospective joint sponsors are understandably concerned about the legal commitment involved in this arrangement.
 But there’s no need to worry!
 The joint sponsor’s obligations have an expiration date, and it’s rare for joint sponsors to ever actually need to provide financial support.
 Joint sponsorship is essentially an insurance policy for the U.S. government in the unlikely event that the primary sponsor cannot fulfill their financial obligation to the future green card holder.

-As mentioned earlier, a joint sponsor is typically needed when the sponsoring spouse (the primary sponsor in this case) and their household do not have sufficient income and assets to satisfy the minimum financial requirement for a marriage-based green card.
+A joint sponsor is typically needed when the sponsoring spouse (primary sponsor) and their household do not have sufficient income and/or assets to satisfy the minimum financial requirement for a marriage-based green card.

 Boundless has a detailed guide on the income and asset requirements by location for different household sizes.
 This guide also includes information about the types of income and assets that a joint sponsor can use to meet the financial requirement.

 Boundless takes your green card application forms, including the financial sponsorship form, and turns them into simple questions you can answer online, typically in under two hours, compared with days or weeks the traditional way.
-Learn more about our services, or check if you qualify for a marriage-based green card based on your household income and location — without providing any personal information.
+Learn more about what Boundless can do to help.

 Having a joint sponsor helps to ensure that the spouse seeking a green card will receive enough financial support to cover basic living needs and prevent them from becoming a “public charge” — that is, dependent on government benefits — upon arriving in the United States.
 To that end, the joint sponsor must fulfill a number of obligations until those obligations end.